 Making your home more secure

-Greenwich Domestic Violence and Abuse Services (GDVA) runs a scheme aimed at helping you stay in your present accommodation by getting extra security for your home by, for example, changing locks.
+Greenwich Domestic Violence and Abuse Services (GDVA) runs the Sanctuary Scheme, aimed at helping you stay in your present accommodation by getting extra security for your home by, for example, changing locks.

 The housing charity Shelter also provides advice on taking steps to make your home safer.